Guidance

 However, it is not possible to check all potential inconsistencies, as this would slow down the interview to an unacceptable degree, and there are also capacity constraints on interviewer notes.
 FRS interviewers can override most checks if the answers are confirmed as accurate with respondents.

 A problem inherent in all large surveys is item non-response.
 This occurs when a household agrees to give an interview, but either does not know the answer to certain questions or refuses to answer them.
-This does not prevent them being classified as fully co-operating households because there is enough known data to be of good use to the analyst (although see the first paragraph of the Response section above for information about non-response to monetary questions).
+This does not prevent them being classified as fully co-operating households if there is enough known data to be of good use to the analyst (although see the first paragraph of the Response section above for information about non-response to monetary questions).

 Interviewers encourage respondents to consult documentation at all stages of the interview to ensure that the answers provided are as accurate as possible.
 For some items whether certain documents are consulted or not is recorded on the questionnaire.
 This assists FRS users in assessing the accuracy of the data.